jremmurd/ignite-bundle/docs/Codesamples.md

     }
 ```

-## Client Side
+## Client
 For details concerning the client side javascript have a look at the [pusher client api guide](https://pusher.com/docs/client_api_guide).
-If you use `$myChannel->subscribe()` on the server-side as described the initialization and subscriptions take place automatically.
+If you use `$myChannel->subscribe()` on the server-side as described the initialization and subscriptions take place automatically as long as you use the `ignite` template helper as described below.

 ##### index.html.php